DonkeyMobile/donkey-assessment/assessment-mark-overbeek/Steps.md

 ## MongoDB

 Not using a relational database was new to me.
 I choosed to store the documents(records) in seperate collections with foreign key relations to avoid redundancy, altough it is also possible to store the data nested and redundant.
 I prevented storing the data nested because if something is updated in a collection you also have to update the same data that could be nested in another collection.
 Coming at the end of the assessment I realised that it might be better to store comments and attachments directly on the post collection.
-The data is not redundant and it is likely that all information of the post is retrieved al together, so including comments and attachments.
+Therefore I embedded the comments of a post in the post collection.
+The uploading of attachments are however still kept in a seperate api because a form data api is needed to upload the file.

 ## Typescript